-The APVMA approaches risk via a risk analysis framework—which involves separating risk assessment, risk management and risk communication.
-Using this framework the APVMA then aligns its regulatory efforts with chemicals to their risk.
-This helps reduce the regulatory burden on industry—especially for products and chemicals of low regulatory concern—while increasing the efficiency of APVMA operations.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) approaches risk via a risk analysis framework, which involves separating risk assessment, risk management and risk communication.
+Using this framework, we then align our regulatory efforts with chemicals to their risk.
+This helps reduce the regulatory burden on industry – especially for products and chemicals of low regulatory concern – while increasing the efficiency of APVMA operations.

 APVMA scientific risk assessments consider both the effect and likelihood of exposure.

 Risk analysis framework

 Our risk assessments focus on the scientific analysis of information and data relating to an agvet chemical.
 The assessment is evidence-based and considers information relating to the health and safety of people, animals, crops and the environment.

 We will also assess trade risks, including potential impacts on Australia’s international trade interests, obligations and agreements.